hehao98/MigrationHelper/README.md

 A Web Demo is available at [this link](http://migration-helper.net/).

-Note that the Web Demo only stores a limited amount of data and is just a very simple conceptual prototype.
-We are still actively developing it to make it more mature and user-friendly.

 ### Migration Dataset

 We list where to find the migration dataset mentioned in the paper here.